 WELCOMING NEW RESIDENTS!

-Keeping our residents safe during Covid-19 has been our number one priority and to date we have had no Covid infections at Middleton Hall Retirement Village.
+Keeping our residents safe during Covid-19 has been our number one priority and to date.

 We are delighted to be welcoming new residents.
 Since July we have re-opened our waiting list and have had a number of new residents move in successfully under a careful admissions procedure.